This also applies to cable, chain, and webbing.

 Sometimes vRigger's illustrations aren't perfect.
 It's challenging to model a physical world in a virtual environment.
 This page lists several situations and solutions that should improve your illustrations.

 Sometimes ropes appear to pass through other ropes where they intersect.
 Read about a possible solution.

 If ropes aren't routing through the gear the way you'd like (e.g., they are entering/exiting the gear "backwards" or the ropes are displayed in front of, or behind, of other gear), it's time to read about advanced rope routing.

 You can change whether gear is drawn in front of, or behind, other gear by changing the gear drawing order.

 Sometimes pieces of gear appear to penetrate other gear.
 We call this "image fragmentation."
 See solutions to image fragmentation.

-Portions of curved ropes are sometimes missing (clipped) when printing or pasting the workspace into other software.
+Portions of curved ropes are sometimes missing (clipped) when printing or pasting the rigging image into other software.
 That's a known problem and can be solved by placing a lone slack point near the curved rope.